sitamgithub-MSIT/SiteSleuth/README.md

 ## Results

 The AI chatbot can analyze the content of any website and answer questions based on the information found.
 The chatbot can provide detailed responses to the user queries.
-For results, refer to the `assets` directory for the output screenshots, which show the chatbot responses for the given website as well as the model tracing.
+For results, refer to the `assets/` directory for the output screenshots, which show the chatbot responses for the given website as well as the model tracing.

 ## Conclusion